Back to news

 • Custom agents, define agent behaviour in Python

-Those capabilities are documented in AutoGen's conversation patterns guide.
+Those capabilities are documented in AutoGen's conversation patterns guide (opens in a new tab).

 Price: Free and open source.
-The code ships under the MIT licence (microsoft/autogen on GitHub); note that the repo separately licenses its documentation under CC BY 4.0, so "MIT" covers the code rather than every file in the repo.
+The code ships under the MIT licence (microsoft/autogen on GitHub (opens in a new tab)); note that the repo separately licenses its documentation under CC BY 4.0, so "MIT" covers the code rather than every file in the repo.

 Group Chat